History of Drew Lock in Timeline

 Drew Lock

-Drew Lock is an American professional football quarterback currently playing for the New York Giants in the NFL.
-He played college football at the University of Missouri.
-Lock was drafted by the Denver Broncos in the second round of the 2019 NFL Draft.
-Before joining the Giants, he also played for the Seattle Seahawks.
+Drew Lock is a professional football quarterback in the NFL.
+He played college football at the University of Missouri before being drafted by the Denver Broncos in the second round of the 2019 NFL Draft.
+Lock has also spent time with the Seattle Seahawks and the New York Giants.
+He is known for his arm strength and potential, though his career has been marked by inconsistency.

-In 1995, Corby Jones was the last true freshman to start at quarterback for Missouri before Drew Lock in 2015.
+In 1995, Corby Jones became the school's first true freshman to start at quarterback before Drew Lock.

 November 10, 1996: Drew Lock's Birth